For students who received a notice of investigation letter from an investigator.

 Should I read the Code of Student Life before the meeting?

 We recommend that you read the Code of Student Life.
-You can refer to your notice of complaint letter for the rule(s) that you allegedly violated.
-We also recommend you read the Student Judicial Procedure.
+You can refer to your notice of investigation letter for the rule(s) that you allegedly violated.
+We also recommend you read the Accountability Procedure.

-What if I have questions about the judicial process in advance of the meeting?
+What if I have questions about the accountability process in advance of the meeting?

-If you have basic procedural questions, you can contact your judicial administrator (listed in your notice of complaint letter) at 335-1162.
-The specific allegations cannot be discussed on the phone prior to the disciplinary conference meeting.
+If you have basic procedural questions, you can contact your investigator (listed in your notice of investigator letter) at 335-1527.

 What if I don’t attend the meeting?
 Can I admit responsibility and resolve the case without meeting with anyone?

 No, we expect you to attend the meeting even if you are not disputing the charges.
-If you do not attend, your registration may be restricted and the judicial administrator may decide to issue a decision and impose sanctions without your participation.
+If you do not attend, your registration may be restricted and the investigator may decide to issue a decision and impose sanctions without your participation.

 Can my lawyer or parents attend the meeting?

 Yes, as long as you are present and give them permission to attend.
-You are responsible for any expenses.
-As a courtesy, please inform the judicial administrator in advance of your meeting who will attend the meeting with you.
-During the meeting, the judicial administrator may ask you to sign an information release form so that they can discuss your case after the meeting with your attorney and/or parent.
+You are responsible for any legal expenses.
+As a courtesy, please inform the investigator in advance of your meeting who will attend the meeting with you.
+During the meeting, the investigator may ask you to sign an information release form so that they can discuss your case after the meeting with your attorney and/or support person(s).

 Do I have a right to read the document that describes my alleged misconduct?

 Yes.
-During your meeting, the judicial administrator will share with you the complaint document(s).
-The complaint is placed in your disciplinary file and you have the right to view all the documents in your disciplinary file.
+During your meeting, the investigator will share with you the report(s).
+The report is placed in your non-academic misconduct file and you have the right to view all the documents in your file.

-What if the description of the incident in the complaint is inaccurate?
+What if the description of the incident in the report is inaccurate?
 How do I dispute the allegations?

-If you believe the complaint is inaccurate, explaining your side of the story during the meeting is important.
-As explained in the Student Judicial Procedure, you have the right to submit documents and other relevant evidence, and to identify witnesses who may have information relevant to the complaint.
-You also have a right to bring an advisor (e.g., attorney, parent, advocate, or other support person) to the meeting.
+If you believe the description of events is inaccurate, explaining your account of what happened during the meeting is important.
+As explained in the Accountability Procedure, you have the right to submit documents and other relevant evidence, and to identify witnesses who may have information relevant to the allegations.
+You also have a right to bring a support person (e.g., attorney, parent, advocate) to the meeting, at your own expense.

 Why do I have to meet with the University when I’m resolving the issue in the court system?